Rust’s Borrow Checker: How It Prevents Memory Bugs (and Where You Still Need to Be Careful)

 let mut events = Vec::new();

-// Phase 1: Read-only iteration
+// Phase 1: Only read.
+No mutations.

 for entity in &self.entities {